kevinburke/public-comments/north-bayshore-mountain-view/2017-06-19-mountain-view-explainer.md

 ## That all sounds bad.
 Why wouldn't they approve the maximum number of units?

 From a *local* perspective things are far more muddy.
-While building housing close to jobs is beneficial for the region as a whole, it's likely to have a local impact on things like traffic.
-Residents that refuse to allow housing development can push up their own property values.
+While building housing close to jobs is beneficial for minimizing commutes and rent prices for the region as a whole, it's likely to have a local impact on traffic and parking.

-**Furthermore** the tools used to analyze the environmental impacts are flawed.
+Local homeowners have a strong incentive to prevent new housing development since it increases their own property values.

+**Furthermore**, the tools used to analyze the project's environmental impacts are flawed.
 They consider only the localized environmental impacts on traffic, noise, green space, pollution, and do not consider the long run consequences of failing to build enough housing close to jobs (sprawl).

-In sum the City Council is looking at a flawed environmental report, there will probably be lots of opposition, and it's not clear what they are going to do next Tuesday.
+In sum the City Council is looking at a flawed environmental report, there will probably be lots of opposition from NIMBY neighbors, and it's not clear what the Council is going to do next Tuesday.

 ## How can I help?